mypreview/Conj/docs/creating-sale-countdown.md

 # Creating Sale Countdown

+This feature lets you to promote your sale campaigns by displaying a countdown box with the product on sale.

 ## Scheduling A Sale

 Follow the steps below to schedule a sale in your existing WooCommerce product: